Go directly to product information

 In stock

-This Cape long (forest) pepper is a hot, ripe pepper with a complex flavour.
-The catkins are much longer than the catkins of the Asian long peppers, averaging about 10 cm long.
+This Cape long (forest) pepper is a hot, ripe pepper with a complex flavor.
+The catkins are much longer than those of Asian long peppers, averaging about 10 cm.

 The Cape long pepper (Piper capense) is a perennial, evergreen climber with broad green leaves.
-In shrub form it grows 2 to 4 meters high.
+It grows to a shrub-like height of 2 to 4 meters.
 The inflorescence is spike-shaped.
-The small flowers are hidden during the rainy season under the scales under which the seeds are also trapped during the winter.
-They are reminiscent of pussy willows.
+During the rainy season, the small flowers are hidden beneath scales that also trap the seeds during the winter.
+They resemble willow catkins.

 The Cape long pepper grows in a zone from West Africa to Ethiopia, and also occurs in South Africa, hence the botanical name Piper capense.
-In southern Africa it blooms the plant from August to February and bears fruit from October to June.
-It can even flower all year round if there is enough water available.
+In southern Africa it blooms The plant blooms from August to February and bears fruit from October to June.
+It can even bloom year-round if there is sufficient water.

 In Ethiopia, next to the Piper capense grows also the Piper umbellatum, a pepper species originally from South America.
-Timiz is very popular in Ethiopia, unlike the South American pepper, which is hardly ever collected, let alone eaten.
-Incidentally, people are fond of the Asian long peppers, which are usually sweeter, and are imported in large numbers.
+Timiz is very popular in Ethiopia, Unlike South American peppers, which are rarely gathered, let alone eaten.
+Incidentally, people there are fond of Asian long peppers, which are usually sweeter and imported in large quantities.

-Most of the timiz in Ethiopia comes from the Bonga rainforest.
-For the farmers in Bonga, it is almost impossible to dry the peppers in the sun because of the weather conditions, as is done elsewhere.
-Drying in the sun takes ten to twenty days, depending on the number of hours of sunshine.
-The quality of drying in the sun is usually variable, because the conditions are difficult to monitor. .
-Usually, the peppers are therefore dried after they have been cleaned, on a bed of wood and bamboo laid, to cover to be dried on an open fire.
+Most timiz peppers in Ethiopia come from the Bonga rainforest.
+Because of the weather conditions, it's almost impossible for farmers in Bonga to dry the peppers in the sun, as is done elsewhere.
+Sun-drying takes ten to twenty days, depending on the number of hours of sunshine.
+The quality of sun-drying is often variable, because the conditions are difficult to monitor.
+Therefore, the peppers are usually dried after they have dried. cleaned, on a bed of wood and bamboo laid, to be above to be dried on an open fire.
 This drying process takes only a few days, and takes place in a more controlled manner.
-The sun-dried peppers are much loved for their fresher color and more complex aroma, but rare.
+The sun-dried peppers are much loved for their fresher color and more complex aroma, but are rare.

 Smell and taste

-This long pepper is not so hot.
-The first impression you get from this pepper is that of a smoky, camphor-bitter pepper, a bit like the African cubeb or Ashanti pepper.
-Gradually you also taste tones of tobacco and resin.
+This long pepper isn't very hot.
+The first impression you get from it is a smoky, camphorated, bitter pepper, somewhat like the African cubeb or Ashanti pepper.
+Gradually, you'll also taste notes of tobacco and resin.
 These are the main flavor components:

 • α and β-pinene, woody pine scent, as in cumin, juniper and hemp,

-• sabinene, responsible for the woody, camphor-like flavor of black pepper, among other things
+• sabinen, responsible for the woody, camphor-like flavour of black pepper, among other things

 • germacreen D, spicy woody